FengboMa/docs.spectraguru/docs/Analytics_Page/T-SNE.md

 T-Distributed Stochastic Neighbor Embedding (t-SNE) is a dimensionality reduction algorithm that preserves the clustering of high-dimensional data.
 In other words, T-SNE is a way to visualize data that cannot be plotted traditionally in two or three dimensions.
 This is useful for understanding which samples are most similar to each other.
 However, unlike PCA, t-SNE generally produces plots where the axes do not encode any meaningful information on their own, since the focus is simply to preserve the relative distance between data points.

-## How to Use
+## How to use

-0. In the analytics page, after processing your data, select “T-SNE Dimensionality Reduction” from the drop-down menu on the left sidebar.
+0. In the analytics page, after processing your data, select “T-SNE Dimensionality Reduction-Beta” from the drop-down menu on the left sidebar.
 1. Use the slider labeled “t-SNE Perplexity” to set the perplexity used by the t-SNE algorithm.
 2. Use the slider labeled “t-SNE Maximum number of iterations” to set the maximum number of iterations the t-SNE algorithm performs before stopping.
 This can be useful for large data sets which may be computationally expensive to process.
 3. The plot labeled “t-SNE Visualization” is a projection of all of your samples into 2 dimensions.
 The horizontal and vertical axes do not encode any meaningful information; instead, the plot is a visualization tool meant to separate the samples into different clusters based on their similarity.